SCOPE OF THIS CHAPTER

 In addition, where the applicant has school age children, the relevant school(s) may be contacted, with the permission of the applicant, for information regarding the applicant's ability to promote the child's education.

 Where the information relates to an offence, which does not automatically disqualify the applicant, for example because the applicant is seeking approval in relation to a specific child only, the manager must consider whether the application should still proceed.
 Such convictions will not necessarily preclude an application, but this will depend on the seriousness of the offence and how long ago it was committed.
+This will be determined through completion of a risk assessment.
 In a case where the conviction would usually disqualify an applicant, the case should be referred to the Fostering Panel and the Agency Decision Maker for a preliminary decision - see Persons Disqualified from Fostering Procedure.
 In any other case where there is doubt, an early referral should be made to the Fostering Panel and/or Agency Decision Maker (Fostering).

 Information relevant to the application that has been obtained from the DBS may only be retained on the applicant's file for a limited period and should be destroyed when a decision is made on the application.
 The manager should note on the file that the DBS information has been destroyed and that the information led to a particular view, without citing the information itself.